videlais/snowman/README.md

 `npm run build` will create a Twine 2-ready story format under `dist/`.

+`npm run compile` will create the `dist/format.js` file which you can import as a format in to the Twine App.

 To check for style errors, run `npm run lint`.
 To run unit tests, run `npm run test`.